fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

-## 5: Milk
+## 5: Pure and Modern Milk
 This week we're learning to read quickly and extract the main point from a food book.
 The main topic is how the production and distribution and consumption of milk changed in the late 19th and early 20th centuries as cities grew in size (both demographically and physically), pushing dairy farms farther from cities and also needing to scale up.
 We'll see how a lot of what we take for granted with milk---as a natural, wholesome, and safe food---has a surprisingly contested history behind it.
+The story behind milk perfectly illustrates the themes of the last few weeks in terms of how technology was employed to make "pure" food by improving nature.

 ### Feb 14